 There are many ways to get help when you vote.
 You can bring someone to help, ask an election judge, use a machine to help you mark your ballot or even vote from your car.

 You can bring a family member, friend, neighbor or anyone you choose to help you vote.
-The only exception is that you can't get help from your employer, your union or a candidate for office.
+The only exception is that you can't get help from someone from your employer or from your union.

 Your assistant can help you in all parts of the voting process, including in the voting booth.
-However, helpers can only physically mark ballots for up to three voters in an election.
 You can show your ballot privately to an election judge to check that it is correctly marked.

 Helpers are not allowed to influence your vote or share how you vote with others.

 If you cannot easily leave your vehicle to enter the polling place, you can ask to have a ballot brought out to you.
 This is known as 'curbside voting.'